 stop 5 – new Sainte Rose de Lima Church

-The Sainte Rose de Lima Chapel was built in 1898 and in 1909 when the parish finally existed on its own it was a church.
+The Sainte Rose de Lima Chapel was built in October 30 1898 (dedication) and in 1909 when the parish finally existed on its own it was a church.
 It was wooden.
 This situation lasted until 1927 when the church moved into the back wing of the school.
 Funds were gotten for the church and it was finally blessed (dedicated) on November 21, 1954.

 stop 6 – new Sainte Rose de Lima Convent

 A new convent for the nuns was built in May of 1952.

 stop 7 – very old Sainte Rose de Lima Rectory